Faster and leaner construction

 View 360°

-BAM delivered the NHS Nightingale Hospitals in Harrogate and Exeter.
+BAM delivered the NHS Nightingale Hospitals in Harrogate and Exeter during the peak of the Covid-19 pandemic.
 This involved converting an old DIY store into a 116 bed hospital in just 57 days and transforming the Harrogate conference centre into a 500 bed facility in less than three weeks.
-Both these schemes are a testament to exceptional teamwork with BAM employees, our supply chain and local volunteers coming together to support the NHS.
+BAM also built the world’s first automated saliva test laboratory and has supported many P22 rapid response projects, to quickly equip the NHS with the tools it needs to care for our communities.

 Time-lapse video of how BAM built Nightingale Harrogate